 - Traumatic intraparenchymal hemorrhage

 - Traumatic subarachnoid hemorrhage

 - Traumatic subdural hematoma

-- Traumatic intraventricular hemorrhage results in a stroke, enter the traumatic head injury in this section and enter the stroke in the Stroke section of the database.
+- Traumatic intraventricular hemorrhage results in a stroke, enter the

 LOC (Not relating to a fall):

 - Fainting, passing out, blacking out, and syncope are synonyms for loss of consciousness. - Record loss of consciousness (LOC), the length of that LOC, a description of the event in the "Other" text box, and check whether the subject was admitted to the hospital because of that LOC. - A loss of consciousness (LOC) should be recorded as an "Other injury" if it is not associated with an event in any of the other "Physical Injury" categories.
 LOC independent of other physical injury categories should be recorded as "Other" Physical Injury. - If the LOC is associated with one of the other "Physical Injury" categories, the LOC box should be checked under that category (for example, under MVA), instead of recording the LOC as "Other." - Collect LOC from all causes except those listed below under "Exclude"